entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Wang, X., Lu, H., Jiang, D., Zhou, M., & Sun, Z. (2020).
 A new specimen of Yunguisaurus (Reptilia; Sauropterygia) from the Ladinian (Middle Triassic) Zhuganpo Member, Falang Formation, Guizhou, China and the restudy of Dingxiaosaurus.
 Palaeoworld, 29(1), 137–150. https://doi.org/10.1016/j.palwor.2019.05.006

+Barnes, V. E. (1987). *Geologic atlas of Texas, Wichita Falls–Lawton sheet.* University of Texas, Bureau of Economic Geology (1 sheet).
+Beede, J. W., & Waite, V. V. (1918). *The geology of Runnels County.* University of Texas Bulletin.
+Berman, D. S. (1968).
+Lungfish from the Lueders Formation (Lower Permian, Texas) and the *Gnathorhiza*–Lepidosirenid ancestry questioned. *Journal of Paleontology.*
+Berman, D. S., & Johnson, G. D. (1978). *Lower Permian vertebrates of Texas.*
+Dalquest, W. W., & Kocurko, M. J. (1988).
+Geology and vertebrate paleontology of a Lower Permian deposit on the Brazos River, Baylor County, Texas, with the description of a new genus and species of acanthodian fish. *Tulane Studies in Geology and Paleontology*, 21 (3).
+Johnson, G. D. (1981).
+Hybodontoidei (Chondrichthyes) from the Wichita–Albany Group (Early Permian) of Texas. *Journal of Vertebrate Paleontology.*
+Lucas, S. G., Voigt, S., Lerner, A. J., & Nelson, W. J. (2011).
+Late Early Permian continental ichnofauna from Lake Kemp, north-central Texas, USA. *Palaeogeography, Palaeoclimatology, Palaeoecology.*
+Maeda, H., Mapes, R., & Mapes, G. (2003).
+Taphonomic features of a Lower Permian beached cephalopod assemblage from central Texas. *Lethaia.*
+Mamay, S. H. (1966). *Tinsleya, a new genus of seed-bearing callipterid plants from the Permian of north-central Texas.* U.S. Geological Survey Professional Paper.
+Miller, A. K., & Youngquist, W. (1947).
+Lower Permian cephalopods from the Texas Colorado River valley. *University of Kansas Paleontological Contributions.*
+Nelson, W. J., Hook, R. W., & Tabor, N. (2001).
+Clear Fork Group (Leonardian, Lower Permian) of north-central Texas. *Oklahoma Geological Survey Circular.*
+Olson, E. C. (1958).
+Summary, review, and integration of the geology and the faunas. *Fieldiana: Geology.*
+Olson, E. C. (1989).
+The Arroyo Formation (Leonardian: Lower Permian) and its vertebrate fossils. *Texas Memorial Museum Bulletin.*
+Plummer, F. B., & Moore, R. C. (1922).
+Stratigraphy of the Pennsylvanian formations of north-central Texas. *University of Texas Bulletin.*
+Sellars, E. H. (1932).
+The pre-Paleozoic and Paleozoic systems in Texas. *University of Texas Bulletin.*